Jimmy2027/TaskNote/README.md

 2 tasks
 ```

-If `tasknote` is called again on the same task, since the note exist, it is diplayed, rendered as markdown.
+Calling `tasknote` again on the same task.
+Since the note exists, it is displayed, rendered as markdown.

 ```bash
 $ tasknote 1